Massage Modalities We Practice

 achieve the correct form.
 Restorative Yoga helps with chronic pain, tightness,

 stress, insomnia, and feels so restful and balancing.

 Perfect for couples, friends, buddies, coworkers, girls day out etc. In separate rooms, both of you will enjoy an hour massage, customized just for you with premium body products, aromatherapy, and expert techniques.
 At checkout, receive a gift bag including a discount coupon for a future visit.
 Package includes: 2 Customized Massages in private separate rooms with premium products, Aromatherapy, Coupons, and Gift Bag.

 In the same room, both of you will enjoy an hour massage, customized just for you with premium body products, aromatherapy, and expert techniques.
 At checkout, receive a gift bag including a discount coupon for a future visit.
 Package includes: 2 Customized Massages in the same room, with premium products, Aromatherapy.

 3) ~ Couples Premier Package ~

 All the Extras!
 Perfect for couples, special date night, special occasions, spa day etc. Enjoy side by side, same room, One Hour (Exclusive Protocol!)
 Relaxation Massages.
-Package includes: 2 Customized Massages in same room, Custom Blended Massage Lotion or Oil, Aromatherapy Scalp Massage, Extra Pampering of Feet and Hands, Warm Flax Pillows on tense areas, afterwards Deluxe Complimentary Beverage/Appetizer Tray in private room.
+Package includes: 2 Customized Massages in same room, Aromatherapy Scalp Massage, Extra Pampering of Feet and Hands, Warm Flax Pillows on tense areas, afterwards Deluxe Complimentary Beverage/Appetizer Tray in private room.

 4) ~ Couples Teaching Session ~